oneconvergence/dkube-examples/insurance/readme.md

  - Select the "Y-axis" to the left of the graph to "train_loss"
  - The graph will compare the 2 Training Runs

-## Submit & Review Katib-Based Hyperparameter Tuning Job
+## Submit & Review Katib-Based Hyperparameter Optimization Job
  Katib is used to test a number of different hyperparameters automatically, and choose the best combination based on an output goal.
 This section explains how to create and submit a Training Job using Katib.

- - Download the hyperparameter tuning file insurance-tuning.yaml from xxxx
+ - Download the hyperparameter optimization file insurance-tuning.yaml from xxxx
  - Select one of the Runs created in the previous section and select "Clone" button
- - Fill in the following fields in the "Configuration" tab as follows:
+ - Fill in the required fields in the "Configuration" tab as follows:
    - Select "Upload" button from the "Upload Tuning Definition" section
    - Choose the tuning file that was downloaded previously
-   - Leave the other fields in their default selection
+   - Leave the other fields in their current selection
    - Submit your Run <br><br>
  - Wait for the Katib Run to complete
  - Select the Katib icon on the far right of the Run line